mskcc/mimsi/README.md

 Made with :heart: and lots of :coffee: by ClinBx @ Memorial Sloan Kettering Cancer Center

+## Summary
+Microsatellite Instability (MSI) is a phenotypic measure of deficiencies in DNA mismatch repair (MMR) machinery.
+These deficiencies lead to replication slippage in microsatellite regions, resulting in varying lengths of deletions in tumor samples.
+Detecting proper MSI status with high sensitivity and specificity in cancer patients is a critical priority in clinical genomics, especially after the FDA's recent approval of a targeted therapy for advanced cancer patients with MSI-high phenotype pan-cancer.

+Current methods that determine MSI status using sequencing data compare the distributions of nucleotide deletion lengths between tumor and a matched normal with a statistical test.
+These methods lose sensitivity to accurately assess MSI status in some clinical situations, like low tumor purity samples or samples with low sequencing coverage.
+MiMSI is a multiple instance learning (MIL) model for predicting MSI phenotype from next-generation sequencing data that demonstrates very high sensitivity even in clinical situations where low purity samples are common.

 ## Getting Started

 ### Setup & Install